NVDEC Application Note

 - 3: GA10x GPUs include all GPUs based on Ampere architecture except GA100

-There are no new major decode features added in SDK 12.0.
-The following features were added in Video Codec SDK 11.0:
+The following features have been added to Video Codec SDK 11.0:

 - Driver support for GA10x GPUs.